FarmCo South Africa

 Throughout the study, we will collect personal information and health data.
 The research team is dedicated to securely storing your personal and research information.
 We assure you that your personal data will be treated with the utmost confidentiality.
 All data is anonymised and combined before publication, making it impossible to track or identify individual survey participants.

 This study has been approved by the Ethics Committee of Northwestern and Central Switzerland.
-It has also been approved by the Departmental Review Committee (DRC) in the School of Public Health and is waiting for the approval of the University of Cape Town.
+It has also been approved by the Departmental Review Committee (DRC) in the School of Public Health and is waiting for the approval of the Human Research Ethics Committee (HREC REF 778/2024).